Benjamin G. Wilkinson

 Benjamin George Wilkinson (1872–1968) was a Seventh-day Adventist missionary, educator, and theologian.
 He served also as Dean of Theology at the Seventh-day Adventist Washington Missionary College (now known as Washington Adventist University) which is located in Takoma Park, Maryland, near Washington, D.C.
-Wilkinson is considered one of the originators of the King James Only beliefs.
+Wilkinson is considered one of the originators of the King James Only Movement beliefs.

 Biography

 Wilkinson is remembered mainly for a book he wrote in 1930 entitled Our Authorized Bible Vindicated, in which he claimed that some new versions of the Bible were based on manuscripts with corruptions introduced into the Septuagint by Origen, and manuscripts with deletions and changes from corrupted Alexandrian text.
-Some years later Independent Baptist preacher David Otis Fuller wrote a book concerning the Textual debate entitled, Which Bible?, popularizing Wilkinson’s assertions and King James Only beliefs.
+Some years later Independent Baptist preacher David Otis Fuller wrote a book concerning the Textual debate entitled, Which Bible?, popularizing Wilkinson's assertions and King James Only Movement beliefs.